Remote Recording Tips and Tricks

 At AIR, we follow a lot of local lists and forums and as audio producers adapted to working from home during the COVID-19 outbreak, we saw many of the same questions pop up, along with quite a bit of excellent advice that we've done our best to collate here.

 This resource parallels a living public document where you can suggest edits, correct omissions and flag errors.
-We've made this resource publicly available but we still encourage you to join AIR to support resources like this!

 You may also want to review our round up of resources for freelancers navigating COVID-19 which may help you make an informed decision about whether in-person recording can be conducted safely.